mqsoh/old-projects/README.rst

     # Shows up in 'tmux list-sessions' and on the left side of the status bar.
     session name: my-project

-    # Optional; if provided, the virtualenv activate script will be sourced in all
+    # Uncomment the following to manage a virtualenv for this session.
+If the
-    # new windows and panes by setting tmux's default-command option.
+    # virtualenv doesn't exist at <base path>/<session name> a new one will be
-    virtualenv:
+    # created.
-        python binary: /usr/bin/python
+    #virtualenv:
-        site packages?: false
+    #  python binary: /usr/bin/python
-        path: $HOME/.venv #optional virtualenv path
+    #  site packages?: false

     # When starting a tenper session, all windows and panes will be changed to this
     # directory.